RKoopman/swift-internet-review-immersive-alum/README.md

 Using the internet takes practice.
 Reach out to the instructors if you are interested in playing around with different APIs.
 There is some copy paste code at the bottom

-### Things I Don't need for the assessment but should be aware of

-1. How to do different HTTP verbs
-2. How to get status code
-3. How to send a header
-4. How to use a queryString/Parameters

 ### Some Copy Paste Code